alexgurr/react-coding-challenges/README.md

 &nbsp;
 # Have you got the solutions?
 I have completed all the coding challenges to a high standard.
-If you're interested in being invited to the solutions GitHub repository, get in touch.
+If you're interested in being invited to the solutions GitHub repository, get in touch with your **GitHub username**.

+## Why are the solutions invite only?
+People use these challenges for interviews.
+By putting the solutions behind a collaboration wall/invite-only repository we can discourage candidates from simply looking up the solutions.

 &nbsp;
 # Thoughts or feedback